AnxSB/JaxBot/README.md

-World of Warcraft Rep reminder, created by Jaxiki.
+World of Warcraft QoL Addon created by Jaxiki.